sythanhho/quotes/index.md

 > - Nelson Mandela
 >"It always seems impossible until it's done."
 > - Maya Angelou
 >"We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty."
+> - Alice Walker
+>"The most common way people give up their power is by thinking they don't have any."